Magmuma/AIN3002TermProject/README.md

    - Regualizers
          -[Regualizers Comparison](/codes/Regualizers/RegualizersComparison.ipynb)

-We will go over the libraries needed to build our models, the datasets used, the model strecture and how to tune its parameters and where you can easily train the models. then, we will go over the results that we got and what conclusions they lead us into.
+We will go over the libraries needed to build our models, the datasets used, the model strecture and how to tune its parameters, and where you can easily train the models. then, we will go over the results that we got and what conclusions they lead us into.

 ## Table of Contents
 - [Libraries and Packages](#LibrariesandPackages)